sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-overview.md

 1. Create Link IDs for all platforms you run campaigns on.
 <img src="/img/pages/deep-linked-ads/google/link-id.png" alt="Link IDs" class="three-quarters center">

+!!! tip
-**Note** you must be an admin in your AdWords account in order to generate Link IDs!
+	- You must be an admin in your AdWords account in order to generate link IDs.
+	- If you are creating link IDs in an MCC, you must share those link IDs with the child account to record conversions.
+Do this by going to _Options > Share with another account_ and enter the child account ID.

 Store these Link IDs for easy access.
 The next step requires you to input them.